ihechikara/ihechikara-blog/src/pages/posts/how-to-control-servo-arduino.md

 When you upload the code, your motor should move to an angle of 100 degrees.

 This example shows how to use code to interact with the servo motor.
-In the next section, you'll
+In the next section, you'll simulate a sweepint motion with the servo motor.

 ## Servo Motor Example #2 -- Servo Sweep Example